Skip to main content

 Move at your own pace.
 Allow yourself ample time to process your emotions.
 You may need time to grieve before making any significant decisions, and this is completely normal.
 Many of the decisions regarding your inheritance can likely wait until you are emotionally ready to proceed, and taking this time for yourself may help you make more well-informed choices once some time has gone by.

 Consider your family.
-Receiving an inheritance can significantly alter your financial strategy, so it is important to take this into account when making decisions.
+Receiving an inheritance can significantly alter your financial circumstances, so it is important to take this into account when making decisions.

 Don’t forget about taxes.
 Be aware of potential tax implications that may arise.
 If you have inherited an Individual Retirement Account (IRA), it is crucial to understand the tax rules.
 As per the SECURE Act, distributions to non-spouse beneficiaries are generally required to be made within ten years following the account owner’s death.